atait/klayout-gadgets/README.md

 - Port translation

-## Things that lygadgets will never do, for the safety of everybody
+## Things that lygadgets does not do

+- no non-standard required dependencies (only future and xmltodict)
-- no reference to particular technologies or specific types of properties (e.g. "WAVEGUIDES.xml")
+- no reference to particular technologies (e.g. OLMAC) or specific types of properties (e.g. "WAVEGUIDES.xml"), except for the sake of documentaion/illustration
 - no calling `subprocess.call('klayout -r foo.py')`
 - no phidl in the implementation.
-Of course phidl packages will use this one.
 - `klayout.db` is allowed if it speeds it up, but it cannot be required